GoogleCloudPlatform/php-docs-samples/appengine/php72/wordpress/README.md

 ### Create and configure a Cloud SQL for MySQL 2nd generation instance

-Note: In this guide, we use `wordpress` for various resource names; the instance name, the database name, and the user name.
+Note: In this guide, we use `wordpress` for the instance name and the database name.
+We use `root` for the database user name.

 Create a new Cloud SQL for MySQL Second Generation instance with the following
 command: